clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Introduction

-To this end, we are interested in a topology-aware segmentation of an image, eventually enabling correct network extraction.
+To this end, we are interested in a topology-aware image segmentation, eventually enabling a correct network extraction.
 Therefore, we ask the following research questions: \begin{enumerate} \item[Q1.]
 What is a good pixelwise measure to benchmark segmentation algorithms for \textbf{tubular}, and related linear and curvilinear structure segmentation while guaranteeing the preservation of the \textbf{network-topology}? \item[Q2.]
 Can we use this \textit{improved measure} as a loss function for neural networks, which is a void in existing literature? \end{enumerate}